LiferayCloud/magnet/examples/config/README.md

 ## Custom configuration file

-To overwrite configuration values you can specify `-c <filename>` to Magnet.
+To overwrite configuration values you can specify `-c <filename>`.
 For more information take a look on the example below.

-* Serve it locally, and watch for any changes:
+Serve it locally, and watch for any changes:

 ```
 magnet -c magnet.config.js